katanya04/angelcode-font-generator/README.md

-# angelcode-font-generator
+# AngelCode Font Generator
-Create a .fnt file from a texture atlas
+Create a .fnt file from a font atlas.

+The width of each character is calculated automatically.